yds12/tarsila/issues.md

 24. Use default mouse pointer out of canvas [DONE]
 25. Preview animation not affected by layer's alpha [DONE]
 26. When leaving the window, tool is not released and continues drawing
+27. When pasting in another layer, floating object is anchored and selection is on canvas
+28. When pasting in another layer, tool is set to selection instead of move